-The Office of Research in the College of Health Sciences, in collaboration with the Departments of Rehabilitation Sciences and Clinical Sciences, is offering an undergraduate certificate in Undergraduate Research in Human Health Sciences.
+The College of Health Sciences is offering an undergraduate certificate in Undergraduate Research in Human Health Sciences.
 The purpose of this initiative is to encourage and recognize undergraduate students who devote a significant portion of their undergraduate education to scholarly and research pursuits within the College of Health Sciences.
-The Certificate in Undergraduate Research in Human Health Sciences provides any University of Kentucky undergraduate student with the opportunity to gain advanced knowledge in interdisciplinary clinical and translational research in the human health sciences fields.
+The Certificate in Undergraduate Research in Human Health Sciences provides any University of Kentucky undergraduate student with the opportunity to gain advanced knowledge in interdisciplinary clinical, translational, and basic research in the human health sciences fields.

 The admissions criteria for the certificate are: